🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 8.7 -- 35 Croatia has a highly successful and mature digital nomad visa program that is widely promoted and explicitly designed for remote workers.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 8.7 -- 35 Croatia has an established digital nomad visa and residence permit that is available nationwide, though it is generally issued for one year and has re-application restrictions.

 🌍 DIGITAL NOMAD COMMUNITY